-The certain confidence area describes how a sky map is spread or concentrated.
+The confidence area describes how a sky map is spread or concentrated.
 This area is calculated as follows.
 First, pixels are ranked by descending posterior probability.
-Then, the cumulative sum of the pixels is computed in the order.
-Finally, it is searched for the index of the pixels of which the cumulative sum is equal to a given value.
-For example, this value is set 0.9, if 90 % confidence area is interested in.
+Then, the cumulative sum of the probabilities of the pixels is computed in order.
+Finally, one obtains the confidence area by finding the index of the pixels of which the cumulative sum is equal to a given value.
+For example, in order to find the 90 % confidence area, this value is set 0.9.